-The 2008 Prescribed Medicines public use data set contains 293,379 prescribed medicine records.
-Each record represents one household reported prescribed medicine that was purchased during calendar year 2008.
-Of the 293,379 prescribed medicine records, 287,606 records are associated with persons having a positive person-level weight (PERWT08F).
-The persons represented on this file had to meet either criterion a or b below:
+The 2012 Prescribed Medicines public use data set contains 324,744 prescribed medicine records.
+Each record represents one household-reported prescribed medicine that was purchased during calendar year 2012.
+Of the 324,744 prescribed medicine records, 318,671 records are associated with persons having a positive person-level weight (PERWT12F).
+The persons represented on this file had to meet either criterion a) or b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2008 eligibility (i.e., persons with a positive 2008 full-year person-level sampling weight (PERWT08F > 0), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT08F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2012 eligibility (i.e., persons with a positive 2012 full-year person-level sampling weight (PERWT12F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT12F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year familylevel weight (FAMWT08F >0).
-Note that FAMIDYR and FAMWT08F are variables on the 2008 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT12F > 0).
+Note that FAMIDYR and FAMWT12F are variables on the 2012 Full Year Consolidated Data File.

-Persons with no prescribed medicine use for 2008 are not included on this file (but are represented on MEPS person-level files).
-A codebook for the data file is provided (in file H118ACB.PDF).
+Persons with no prescribed medicine use for 2012 are not included on this file (but are represented on MEPS person-level files).
+A codebook for the data file is provided (in file H152acb.pdf).

-This file includes prescribed medicine records for all household survey respondents who resided in eligible responding households and reported at least one prescribed medicine.
-Only prescribed medicines that were purchased in calendar year 2008 are represented on this file.
-This file includes prescribed medicines identified in the Prescribed Medicines section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
+This file includes prescribed medicine records for all household members who resided in eligible responding households and for whom at least one prescribed medicine was reported.
+Only prescribed medicines that were purchased in calendar year 2012 are represented on this file.
+This file includes prescribed medicines identified in the Prescribed Medicines (PM) section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
 Each record on this file represents a single acquisition of a prescribed medicine reported by household respondents.
-Some household respondents may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
-Other household respondents may have reported no acquisitions of prescribed medicines and thus will have no records on this file.
+Some household members may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
+Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file

-When diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Equipment section of the MEPS-HC, the interviewer was directed to collect information on these items in the Prescription Medicines section of the MEPS questionnaire.
-The respondent was also asked the questions in the Charge and Payment section of the HC.
+When diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Expenses (OM) section of the MEPS-HC, the interviewer was directed to collect information on these items in the Prescribed Medicines section of the MEPS questionnaire.
+The respondent was also asked the questions in the Charge Payment (CP) section of the HC.
 To the extent that these items are purchased without a prescription, they represent a non-prescription addition to the MEPS prescription drug expenditure and utilization data.
 Although these items may be purchased without a prescription, a prescription purchase may be required to obtain third party payments.
 Analysts are free to code and define diabetic supply/equipment and insulin events utilizing their own coding mechanism.
 If desired, this would enable analysts to subset the Prescribed Medicines file to exclude these types of events.